JonathanBagnall/Flask_Website_Project/README.md

 <h2>Description</h2>
 Project is a full stack flask project.
-The main graded compnent of this project was the backend, so a simple, but clean, css layout was used.<br />
+The main graded component of this project was the backend, so a simple, but clean, css layout was used.<br />
 It has a number of features such as viewing, and hearing demos of products.
 The user can log in and create an account to see past orders and message the admin.<br />
 The admin can log in and update the products, which updates a number or items on the SQLite table in the database.<br />
 The user can add items to cart and "purchase" them and recieve downloads of the files they bought.